asathiya007/sentiment-dataset-shift/README.md

 # Getting Started
 Create a Python virtual environment (with Python 3.8) and install the dependencies from the `./requirements.txt` file.

 There are a set of default datasets in the `./datasets.zip` file.
-If using custom datasets, add them to the `./datasets` directory (produced by unzipping the `./datasets.zip` file) and specify custom data loading functions in the `./data.py` file.
-The `./data.py` file contains default data loading functions for the default datasets in the `./datasets` directory.
+If using custom datasets, add them to the `./datasets` directory (produced by unzipping the `./datasets.zip` file) and specify custom data loading and vectorization functions (if needed) in the `./data.py` file.
+The `./data.py` file contains default data loading and text vectorizing functions for the default datasets in the `./datasets` directory.

 # Default Datasets
 The default datasets used in this paper are listed below.